moorepants/learn-multibody-dynamics/sympy.rst

 Undefined Functions
 ===================

-We will also work with undefined mathematical functions in addition to symbols.
+You will also work with undefined mathematical functions in addition to symbols.
-These will play an important role in setting up differential equations, where we typically don't know the function, but only its derivative(s).
+These will play an important role in setting up differential equations, where you typically don't know the function, but only its derivative(s).
 You can create arbitrary functions of variables.
-In this case, we make a function of :math:`t`.
+In this case, you make a function of :math:`t`.
 First create the function name:

 .. jupyter-execute::